millerdev/WorQ/readme.txt

 Completed

-x - Should be able to associate a task with one or more deferred arguments. x   example: x       r0 = q.task()
+xx - Improve performance of RedisQueue.get with a transaction x   prevent race to remove task_id from queue by only having one broker do that x - Cascading timeout (to reserved ids) x - Should be able to associate a task with one or more deferred arguments. x   example: x       r0 = q.task()